VELTASSA is indicated for the treatment of hyperkalemia.

 Worsening of Gastrointestinal Motility: Avoid use of VELTASSA in patients with severe constipation, bowel obstruction or impaction, including abnormal post-operative bowel motility disorders, because VELTASSA may be ineffective and may worsen gastrointestinal conditions.
 Patients with a history of bowel obstruction or major gastrointestinal surgery, severe gastrointestinal disorders, or swallowing disorders were not included in clinical studies.

-Hypomagnesemia: VELTASSA binds to magnesium in the colon, which can lead to hypomagnesemia.
-In clinical studies, hypomagnesemia was reported as an adverse reaction in 5.3% of patients treated with VELTASSA.
-Approximately 9% of patients in clinical trials developed hypomagnesemia with a serum magnesium value <1.4 mg/dL.
+Hypomagnecemia: VELTASSA binds to magnesium in the colon, which can lead to hypomagnecemia.
+In clinical studies, hypomagnecemia was reported as an adverse reaction in 5.3% of patients treated with VELTASSA.
+Approximately 9% of patients in clinical trials developed hypomagnecemia with a serum magnesium value <1.4 mg/dL.
 Monitor serum magnesium.
 Consider magnesium supplementation in patients who develop low serum magnesium levels.

 MOST COMMON ADVERSE REACTIONS